Costello syndrome: Diagnosis

 Costello Syndrome can be difficult for doctors to immediately clinically diagnose, as there are similar conditions that resemble this syndrome.
-A physician will start by assessing the child's height, the size of the head, and birth weight.
+This condition is usually diagnosed in childhood, and the assessment starts by assessing the child's height, the size of the head, and birth weight..
+In suspected prenatal cases, sonography is performed to look for polyhydramnios, increased nuchal thickness, ulnar deviation of the wrists, and decreased length of the femur and humeri.

 Full genome and Exome next generation DNA testing is the primary diagnostic tool for Costello Syndrome.